Superposition in Graph Neural Networks: Effects of Model Width and Graph Topology

 \subsection{Width-induced superposition}

-We study how width $d$ affects superposition on \textsc{PAIRWISE} ($k=16$).
+We study how width $d$ affects superposition on \textsc{PAIRWISE} ($k=16$) on $16$ seeds.
 The first hidden layer is set to the input width ($k$) and the second layer to $d$, inducing a bottleneck when $d<k$.
 We measure (a) class‑conditional \emph{centroids} in the graph space and (b) node‑level concepts $\mathsf{Is}_t$ and $\mathsf{NextTo}_t$ via linear probes on the last pre‑pooling layer: let $x_i\in\{e_1,\ldots,e_k\}$ be the one‑hot node type and $\mathcal{N}_i$ the neighbors of $i$.
 For type $t$,

 We keep only \emph{active} features: centroids with in‑class recall $>0.5$ and off‑class recall $<0.5$, and probes with AUROC $>0.6$.
 We report \emph{intrinsic} WNO (computed in the EffRank‑selected subspace).
 Centroids are COM‑centered for EffRank; probe normals are not.
+Optimizer and training details for this experiment and subsequent ones are given in \ref{app:optim}.

 We observe a consistent \emph{three‑phase} transition with increasing $d$ for both graph centroids and node concepts (GCN/GIN/GAT): an initial improvement in packing (SI$\downarrow$, WNO$\downarrow$), a reversal near $d\!\approx\!k$ (SI$\uparrow$, WNO$\uparrow$), and a final decay back to good packing.
 The effect is stronger for node features: centroids approach Welch‑optimal geometry (WNO$\to 0$, SI$\to 1$), whereas node probes often stabilize around random or worse packing (WNO $\ge 1$).
 This suggests that superposition is largely \emph{resolved by the readout} but not eliminated at the last node layer.